ezsystems/commerce-documentation/docs/user_manual/general.md

 # User manual

 eZ Commerce is based on eZ Platform and shares the same Back Office.
-This enables the user to create and maintain a website and a shop in only one system.
+This enables the user to create and maintain a website and a shop in one system.

 See [eZ Platform User Guide](https://doc.ezplatform.com/projects/userguide/en/latest/) for more information.